Moikii/ADL_W23/README.md

 The installation and usage of the application is described in the section below.

-## Usage of Application
+## Intall and use Application

 ### Requirements:
 To install and launch the application, docker must be installed on your machine.
-Also the app 'IP Webcam' should be installed on your phone, to connect the phone camera with the desktop application.
+Also the app [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam) should be installed on your phone, to connect the phone camera with the desktop application.

 ### Launch application